 However, a networked camper with high-tech gear provides so much more than just a Wi-Fi hotspot.
 A modern RV is like a smart home on wheels, with everything from the temperature and lights to battery, water and gas levels controlled through an app.
 The most advanced systems even allow hands-free, voice-controlled optimisation of the interior gadgets.
 Even the security gadgets in today’s mobile homes are connected, setting up a geofence around the vehicle and sending an alert to the owner’s phone in case of a break-in.

-Tyres are one of the most important parts of any car, and that is especially true for RV wheels and tyres.
-Not only do mobile homes travel longer distances than the average car, they often encounter more varying road (and off-road) conditions or extreme weather.
-To minimise the need for repairs and risk of breakdowns in remote locations, they should be extremely reliable.
+Tyres are one of the most important parts of any vehicle, and that is especially true for RV wheels and tyres.
+Not only do mobile homes travel longer distances than the average car, they often encounter more diverse on and off-road conditions, not to mention extreme weather.
+To minimise the need for repairs and risk of breakdowns in remote locations, they need to be extremely reliable.

 Of course, modern campers don’t want to put any old tyres on their smart, high-tech mobile homes.
 Thankfully, we offer high-end connected tyres in keeping with the gadgets on board.
 The following innovative technologies were designed to provide an even smoother ride for those who live and work on the road: